PrepMarquis/novela-hugo-starter/content/post/sustainability-factor-in-gen-z-startups-and-social-enterprises.md

 #### There is generally little effort ensuring **efficiency in for-profit** or **accountability in non-profits**.

 This point actually adheres to the previous one: If there is an ownership problem and people are not commiting to your product or your cause in general you'd spend large amounts of energy in new recruits and training them only to lose them afterwards.
+Formal structures drive people to seek gains for the best of it.
+If people benefit from your collective work they'd be inclined to give back more than ever regardless of you are doing non-profit or for-profit works as long as you value their commitment.
+Understand the motives behind their drive Y'ers and Z'ers are considered to be value driven and have other strong motivations other than formal business and CV fillers.